 26-year-old Hyderabad Veterinarian raped; charred body found behind trucks

-Hyderabad, Nov 29: A 26-year-old veterinary doctor was brutally murdered and her charred body was found under a culvert near near Shadnagar town, Hyderabad on Thursday, a day after she went missing.
-The burnt body of Priyanka Reddy was noticed by some passers-by who alerted police.
+Hyderabad, Nov 29: A 26-year-old veterinary doctor was brutally murdered and her charred body was found under a culvert near near Shadnagar town, Hyderabad on Thursday.

-Her younger sister, in a complaint lodged with police, said she got a call from her sister at 9.22 pm on Wednesday stating that she was stranded at a toll plaza after someone told her that her scooter had a flat tyre and offered to help her.

-Members of her family, who had filed a missing complaint after she did not return home by 10.20pm on Wednesday, identified the body.
+Police said four people have been arrested in connection with the rape and murder, which has sparked a national outrage.

 Teenage bride abducted, raped in Rajasthan

-According to Police, the veterinarian had gone to the hospital and returned home on Wednesday evening.
-She again left around 5.50pm to go to another clinic and parked her two-wheeler near Shamshabad toll plaza and took a shared cab.
+According to police, the victim had gone to the hospital and returned home on Wednesday evening.
+She again left around 5.50 PM to visit another clinic and parked her two-wheeler near Shamshabad toll plaza and took a shared cab.

-In a complaint lodged with police, her younger sister said she got a call from her sister at 9.22pm stating that she was still at the plaza as someone told her that her scooter had a flat tyre and offered to help her, taking the two-wheeler.
+Her younger sister in her police complaint had said she got a call from her sibling at 9.22 PM on Wednesday, stating she was still at the plaza as someone told her that her scooter had a flat tyre and offered to help her, taking the two-wheeler.

-The complainant said her sister told her that after sometime the person returned saying all shops were closed and he will try to get it repaired in some other place.

-She also informed her sister that she was scared as there was a lorry in the vicinity and some people who had offered her help were near the vehicle, the complainant said.

 Law student abducted on gun point, gang-raped in Ranchi, 12 held